FlexValidator

 To be used for complex models.
 You want to seperate logic and isolate certain validation rules so they can be tested properly.
 You don't want the validation of your object to run in one go for testing purposes.

-Again, simply make a validator that inherits from SectionedValidator<>
+Again, simply make a validator that inherits from SectionedValidator<> and specify (all) the model(s) you want to validate.

 class OtherValidator : SectionedValidator<OtherModel> {